site map

 Higher demand = higher prices

 An ebook might be priced higher than it's paper bound edition because it is in higher demand.
 For instance, say you are a student doing a report for school.
 You have only tonight to get help for your project.
 You could go online and download an ebook with exactly the material you need.
 Are you willing to pay a little more for this material?
-In addition to writing books,

-I paid around $39 for an ebook by Paul Krupin, Trash Proof News Releases, about using publicity to increase sales.
-I willingly spent forty bucks because this ebook contained over 50 examples of effective news releases, some specifically written to publicize books.
-Since many professional publicists charge hundreds of dollars to write one news release, this collection was a bargain.
+In addition to writing books, I paid a premium for an ebook about using publicity to increase my book sales.
+I willingly spent twenty bucks because this ebook contained over 50 examples of effective news releases, some specifically written to publicize books.
+Since many professional publicists charge hundreds of dollars to write one news release, I felt the collection was a bargain.

 Serials